Geostatistics for Reliable Mapping with Isatis

 Who should attend

-The course is designed for geologists, engineers and other geoscientists requiring a practical introduction to geostatistical methods applied to data analysis, interpolation and simulation.
-No prior knowledge of geostatistics is required.
-However a basic understanding of statistics is recommended.
+The course is designed for geologists, engineers and other geoscientists requiring a practical introduction to geostatistical methods and their applications.

 - Introduction: what is geostatistics?
 The advantages of using geostatistics over existing methods.

 - The foundation stone of geostatistics: quantifying the spatial behaviour via the variogram.
-Calculating, modelling and interpreting the directional variograms.
+Calculating, modeling and interpreting the directional variograms.

 Half of the course is dedicated to practical computer exercises, using Isatis in order to reinforce the previously presented theoretical notions.

 For the attendees interested in applying the notions presented during the training on the their own data set, 2 additional days can be scheduled with the assistance of a senior geostatistician.